 Council will now consider the proposals, taking into account the survey results.
 Council may recommend changes and the proposals will then be taken to the community for consultation.

-View the survey and its results
+View the survey results